This section features information on training programmes and posts offered.

 Advanced Hepatology Training posts - 2021 entry

 These ATPs are approved for advanced training in Hepatology, including experience in a transplant unit, with a view to subspecialty accreditation providing other requirements are met.
-They are not just for aspiring transplant hepatologists – equally valid for DGH Hepatology but some will be better suited.
+They are not just for aspiring transplant hepatologists – equally valid for DGH Hepatology but some posts will be better suited (eg 9m/3m).
 Posts are recruited through a standardised national process hosted by Health Education London.
 The recruitment window will open 5th November via Oriel for 4 weeks with a view to remote interviewing on 15th January 2021 with interviewers from the host centres, typically a panel of 4 or 5 – at present in person interviews cannot be guaranteed due to COVID.
 Posts will commence in line with the national rotation date for Gastroenterology with changeover dates on the first Monday of the month.
 Of note academic trainees ie those holding an NTN(A), typically in a CL post, do not require an ATP year outwith their CL but must ensure 3 m in a transplant centre.

 The posts are aimed primarily at trainees who will be entering ST6 although entry at ST5 or ST7 is also permissible (ST7 if outstanding competencies cleared).
 Trainees need to complete the 12 months in order for the post to count towards accreditation.
 If a trainee exits a post early due to unforeseen circumstances (eg pregnancy, but not research) the trainee can be re-accommodated in the post on return from leave without the need for re-application.
 Trainees should not apply if their CCT date will not allow post completion – further advice should be sought from the parent TPD/LETB.
 Regarding LTWT, at 60% a trainee will have to do the post twice (and will be re-accommodated automatically).
 At 80% a trainee will be deemed to have completed the post after 12 m but accreditation will require in addition 14 m whole time equivalent of Hepatology training (minimum 6 m level 1) prior to CCT.
 If a successful candidate leaves their parent LETB an OOPT form may be required for LETB admin purposes.